aristonl/hydra/Documentation/BuildInstructions.md

 ## Build
 To build Hydra, make sure you run `./setup-environment.sh` as it will create all the necessary files and config's needed to build.
 After, you can finally run `make`.

+For macOS, make sure Docker Desktop is open and the Docker Engine is running, then run `./setup-environment.sh` and `make`.